Get

 Conclusion

 Your best bet is to just close the lid of your toilet before you flush, every time.
 This will stop your cat from getting into the water, and you won’t be spreading germs and bacteria around.
-Remember to ensure that everyone who lives in the household does the same, which we know can be quite a battle in itself!
+Remember to ensure that everyone in the household does the same, which we know can be quite a battle in itself!

 But if your cat seems more than a little interested in toilet water, it’s worth taking note and working out why.
 Water fountains are often the best way to keep your cat drinking their own water instead of dipping into your toilet bowl, but make sure you place it somewhere quiet, away from their food, and where they can keep one eye on their surroundings.

-Otherwise, try using different bowls in multiple locations, and clean and refill them twice a day.
+Otherwise, try using different bowls in multiple locations and clean and refill them twice a day.
 One of these ideas is bound to work, and hopefully, you’ve seen your cat drink from the toilet for the last time!

 See Also: